Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Winter Snow Baltimore Decade Averages

-When I was studying at Cornell, we have a expression: Get four meteorologists in the same room and end up with five different forecasts.
+When I was studying at Cornell, we had an expression: Get four meteorologists in the same room and end up with five different forecasts.
 The one to use is the last one!
-An outlook for s season is a low confidence call but I will do it anyway to keep the streak going.
+An outlook for a season is a low-confidence call but I will do it anyway to keep the streak going.
 I also know there are many others you may or may not have seen.
 Most are using La Niña as a basis for the winter weather pattern.

 With that in mind: I do have Faith in the Flakes for a couple of good storms off the coast, and there will be other storms that may miss us.